tfsaggregator/aggregator-docs/content/docs/v3/commands/_index.md

 [update.instance](instance-commands/#updateinstance)            |Azure | Updates the runtime of an Aggregator instance in Azure.
 [configure.rule](rule-commands/#configurerule)                  |Azure | Change a rule configuration (currently only enabling/disabling).
 [update.rule](rule-commands/#updaterule)                        |Azure | Update the code of a rule and/or its runtime.
+[update.mappings](map-commands/#updatemappings-v101)            |Azure | Updates any mapping from an old Aggregator instance in Azure to a new Aggregator instance.
 [unmap.rule](map-commands/#unmaprule)                           |Azure | Removes a mapping to an Aggregator Rule from a Azure DevOps Project.
 [remove.rule](rule-commands/#removerule)                        |Azure | Remove a rule from existing Aggregator instance in Azure, removing any mapping to the Rule.
 [uninstall.instance](instance-commands/#uninstallinstance)      |Azure | Destroy an Aggregator instance in Azure, removing any mapping to the Rules.